earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ~~~

-Goroutines are created and utilised to send data through their respective channels, allowing for simultaneous data transmission of different types (such as `int` and `string`).
+Goroutines create and use channels to send data, like `int` and `string`, simultaneously.

 ~~~{.go caption="select.go"}
 // Receive from the channels in a separate goroutine.